desertghostunr/cs480_Frost/PA9/README.md

 ### Lighting Controls
 * Note: the objects selected will be printed out in the terminal.

-* Press x: toggles the shader programs used.
+* Press x: toggles the shader program used.

 * Press 1: select adjusting ambient brightness.

 * Press 2: select adjusting objects specular brightness.

 * Press 3: select adjusting spotlight brightness and size.

+* Press r: to only adjust the red channel.

+* Press g: to only adjust the green channnel.

+* Press b: to only adjust the blue channel.

 * Press Left arrow key:
 	* Option 2: switches to the previous object.